tfpf/graph-plot/README.md

 mathtext.fontset: dejavuserif
 ...
 ```

+## Subplots
+Sometimes, subplots (multiple plots in a single figure) don't look pretty
+because elements from adjacent plots overlap with each other.
+To get around
+this problem, you can interactively adjust the spacing by using the 'Configure
+subplots' option in the menu bar at the bottom.

 ## DPI Settings
 If the plot doesn't look quite right, try playing around with the DPI parameter